MFLind/Brickyard/README.md

 As part of the project I have defined a model for article number (SKU), Lego already today have their numbers, but they doesn't take in acount the color of bricks.

-BrickYard app is managed on my Github as repository BrichYard, the final production solution is deployed on Heroku with using ElephantSQL as database backend.
+BrickYard app is managed on my Github as repository BrickYard, the final production solution is deployed on Heroku with using ElephantSQL as database backend.
 Domain is registered via Godaddy.com and email service is Microsoft Office 365 for domain.
 For sending marketing mail MailChimp is used for managing mailing list, API is used for subscribing user and unsubscribing.
-When sending other mails Heroku addon Mailgun is used via AnyMail django plugin.
+When sending other mails Heroku add-on Mailgun is used via AnyMail django plugin.
 Payment service is integrated against Stripe.

 My next step is to improve the service and go public with webshop as a real business.